Electric activity at magnetic moment fragmentation in spin ice: Results

-As to dipole activity, one can again see that defects of this type --- (4-in) tetrahedra at a $\mu$-site or (4-out) at a $\bar\mu$ site of the MF state should not create any dipoles: one can always recommute spins on neighbouring tetrahedra to get rid of eventual unpaired dipoles, see SI.
-The same is true of the ``non-monopole'' spin ice state (2-in)--(2-out), which at the fragmentation state with $(\mu, \bar\mu)$ at every tetrahedra are actually also excited states, defects.
+As to dipole activity, one can again see that defects of this type --- (4-in) tetrahedra at a $\mu$-site or (4-out) at a $\bar\mu$ site of the MF state should not necessarily create any dipoles: such sites (tetrahedra) themselves are symmetric and do not have any dipoles; and one can always recommute spins on neighbouring tetrahedra to get rid of eventual unpaired dipoles.
+And again, when we first create a pair of such double monopoles with charges $+4Q$ and~$-4Q$ by reversing the special spin in Fig.~\ref{FIG:2}(c) (effectively destroying the dipoles of the $({\bf d},-{\bf d})$ dimer on these neighbouring sites), then moving these defects apart we automatically recommute spins in such a way as to create on the trajectory of these defects new $({\bf d},-{\bf d})$ pairs, see the Supplementary Information.

-The other type of local defects --- a monopole at a ``wrong'' site, that of the antimonopole sublattice (also mobile without confinement), would again, similar to the kagome case, create an unpaired dipole (actually four of them), see Fig.~\ref{FIG:S1}(c).
-(The ``building block'' of such defect, as well as of the monopole domain wall, is two neighbouring tetrahedra with one common site both having monopoles (or both antimonopoles).
-Similar to the situation of Fig.~\ref{FIG:3}(b), this pair also necessarily has at least one unpaired dipole directed towards the ``special'' spin of the common site, the dipole at neighbouring tetrahedron pointing away from it, so that at least the first dipole cannot have a ``mate'' with opposite direction, see Fig.~\ref{FIG:S1}(b).)
+On the other hand, the ``non-monopole'' spin ice (2-in)--(2-out) defects, created e.g.\ by reversing the usual spins (also mobile without confinement) would again, similar to the kagome case, create an unpaired dipole (actually two of them), see Fig.~\ref{FIG:3}(d).
+As is clear from this figure, two neighbouring tetrahedra adjacent to the (2-in)--(2-out) defect (which in itself has no electric dipole) should necessarily have unpaired dipoles directed towards such defect.

-The situation in monopole domain walls for pyrochlores is also similar.
+For other types of defects or textures, e.g.\ for domain walls, the main ``building block'' is two neighbouring tetrahedra with one common site both having monopoles (or both antimonopoles).
+Similar to the situation of Fig.~\ref{FIG:3}(b), this pair also necessarily has at least one unpaired dipole directed towards the ``special'' spin of the common site, the dipole at neighbouring tetrahedron pointing away from it, so that at least the first dipole cannot have a ``mate'' with opposite direction.
+Therefore the situation in monopole domain walls for pyrochlores is also similar to that in kagome systems.
 In this case there would also be present nn pairs of tetrahedra both with monopoles (of both with antimonopoles), and by the same reason as above there should necessarily exist unpaired dipoles at such domain walls.
-The details of their orientation are described in SI .
+The details of their orientation are described in the Supplementary Information.
 The interchange of spins inside every domain can lead to reversal of some such dipoles, so that generically the monopole domain walls in the MF state should have extra electric activity, both in kagome and in pyrochlore spin ice systems with MF.
-An important conclusion is that because of the presence of unpaired dipoles one can control such defects, in particular select and move domain walls, by an electric field.
-One could think of potential uses of this effect.